Ranger-NF/enigma/Leaderboard.md

 4. Track their progress
 5. See their rankings

 The app automatically handles daily question unlocking, progress tracking, and leaderboard updates.
-Enjoy your treasure hunt! 🏴‍☠️
+Enjoy ! 🏴‍☠